fuhgeiu/tic-tac-toe/README.md

 - make sure tic tac toe xcode target is being used, than build (will open console, change with scheme edit)

+GUI  (WARNING!!!!
+IN PROGRESS   DO NOT CLONE BRANCH OR ATTEMPT TO RUN!)

+Run a gui application using metal api

+- download the folder

+        -gui_metal

+ - once cloned, to run use a compiler of ur choice to run the "gui_TTT.cpp" file.

 NOTES

     GUI branch utilizes the mygui library to dispaly and interact with ui, by communicating with grpahics api. it will communicate with the TTT core files to run the game.

+    currently gui is only being tested and created using apple metal api, will have versions later using direct x api for windows

     currently game loop is run on a main.cpp file temporary as i prepare for adapting the game for gui application

     currently uses a simple way to check wins via checking all possible combinaitons. preparing the algorithim hpp file to replace current implementation.